 - If you have any criminal convictions under a federal statute, you must obtain a pardon.
 If you have ‘Findings of Guilt’ which have resulted in absolute or conditional discharges, the records must be ‘sealed’ by the RCMP.

 Licence and Certification requirements:

-- Candidates are encouraged to contact us for clarification on our process requirements.
-See the options in the beginning of this page for OACP certificate requirements.
+- A valid copy of your OACP Certificate.
+See the options at the beginning of this page for current OACP certificate requirements.

 - A valid driver’s licence with a good driving record, permitting you to drive an automobile in Ontario with full driving privileges;